 - Spend quiet time in prayer or reflection.
 Some people enjoy journaling for this purpose.
 Don’t worry about perfection in your writing; focus on jotting down ideas that come to you.

 - At Otterbein, our roots are in Methodist values and beliefs.
 We host a variety of activities like Bible studies and faith-sharing groups on campus.
-You might try to organize a group of your own to meet virtually via video call.
+You might try to organize a group of your own to meet virtually or at your home.